-When your team logs SalesLoft activity to Salesforce, users can track failed Salesforce log attempts from the lightning bolt icon or from their CRM Settings page.
+When your team logs SalesLoft activity to Salesforce, each user can track their failed Salesforce log attempts from the lightning bolt icon or from their CRM Settings page.
 While it's useful for each user to be aware of any logging failures, most users can't fix the errors that cause a log failure because they don't have Salesforce Admin access.

 Which is why SalesLoft admins can view the failing Salesforce activities of your entire team.
 Think of this like a safety net for you to catch a logging failure and fix the error, where a failed log may otherwise go unnoticed (and harm your data).

 Admins can see recent failing SFDC activities for the entire team from the lightning bolt icon, aka the New Salesforce Notifications on the nav bar.
 There will be a notification badge on the lightning bolt icon whenever any user's activity fails to log in Salesforce.